 We Can Do Better

 Maya Angelou said, “Do the best you can until you know better.
 Then when you know better, do better.”
-I believe most teachers are doing the best they can to serve their at-risk students.
-They just don’t know enough.
+I believe most teachers are doing the best they can to serve all of their students.
+They just don’t have enough tools.
 This book is without question a way to know better.
-I urge anyone who works with minority students, second-language students, or socioeconomically disadvantaged students to read Culturally Responsive Teaching and The Brain.
+I urge anyone who works with culturally diverse students, second-language students, or students who have grown up in poverty to read Culturally Responsive Teaching and The Brain.
 There’s no way for me to reach Dion now, but there are millions of others just like him.
 Now we have the tools to really change their academic paths.